HomeGold BullionGold CoinsGold Mexican LibertadsProof Gold Mexican Libertads

 Rebirth of the Centenario Design

-On the obverse side, the image of Winged Victory remained the same, as did the background depiction of the twin volcanic peaks named after a pair of ancient Aztec lovers.
+On the reverse side, the image of Winged Victory remained the same, as did the background depiction of the twin volcanic peaks named after a pair of ancient Aztec lovers.
 However, engravings had been altered to reflect a modern vision for the coin program.
 The year of minting, nation of issue, and purity were engraved below the design set, with the weight engraved to the left, metal content to the right, and an “OM” mint mark added.

-The reverse side still featured the coat of arms for Mexico, but on the 1 oz coin it was surrounded by 10 historic versions of the official seal used by the government in the decades following the nation’s independence.
+The obverse side still features the coat of arms for Mexico, but on the 1 oz coin it was surrounded by 10 historic versions of the official seal used by the government in the decades following the nation’s independence.
 Smaller coins in the series, such as the ½ oz, ¼ oz, 1/10 oz, and 1/20 oz, lack the surface space to accommodate the historic versions and, as such, only feature the modern coat of arms.

 Mexican Libertad coins do have status as legal tender in the country, unlike the Centenario, but do not have a face value as the Centenario did.
 Banco de Mexico authorized the Libertad coin with a floating currency value, meaning that its use as a circulation coin would require retailers and financial institutions to check with Banco de Mexico on a daily basis to determine the current value of the coin.